THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Strategic risks may refer to changes in the business or the inadequate response to changes in the competitive scenario and the Company’s business development activities.
 Sustainability risks may also be included in this category.

-Business risks are those related to the sector in which the Group’s operate, the business operations, the organisational structure, information systems and Group’s control and reporting processes.
+Business risks are those related to the sector in which the Group operates, the business operations, the organisational structure, information systems and Group’s control and reporting processes.

 Compliance risks, in general, are those related to non-compliance, in the conduct of the business, with applicable national and international laws and regulations, to business activity, as well as to the Code of Ethics and internal procedures.

-Financial risks are those related to the Group’s financial management, specifically related to the risk of: liquidity, currencies, rates and financial counterparties for financial and commercial transactions.
+Financial risks are those related to the Group’s financial management, specifically related to the risk of: liquidity, currencies, interest rates and counterparties for financial and commercial transactions.

 In the case of internal risks, the aim of the ERM model is to manage risk through specific prevention and control systems incorporated into the corporate processes, aimed at avoiding or transferring the risk, reducing the probability of occurrence or, in the event of occurrence, containing its impact.
+For instance, during the product development phase, risk assessment covering reputational, compliance, quality, animal welfare and intellectual property impacts are carried out.
+These assessments are shared with the teams responsible for the product approval.
+The risk assessments are part of the internal processes and performed by the operational departments involved in product development.
 In the case of external risks, the aim of the ERM model is to monitor risks and mitigate the impact if such risks occur, for example through insurance policies on which the Group relies for risks that have a significant impact on operating processes.

 The main risks are identified following an analysis of the context in which the Group operates and the results of the materiality analysis.
 Risk assessment considers four dimensions: the impact that a risk could have on the organisation if it materialises; the likelihood that the risk occurs; the speed at which a risk could spread across the organisation if it occurs; and the interconnection of a risk with other risks.
 The analyses are conducted using quantitative and qualitative methods according to the type of event.
 The assessment makes it possible to estimate the likelihood of occurrence and impact.
 Risks are then classified on a four-level scale and thus prioritised on the basis of the risk appetite.
 In particular, the procedures governing the risk management system include a description of the Group’s risk appetite for each macro-category.
 Lastly, the Risk Register contains a description of the mitigation actions formulated by the Group to limit the possible impacts of each risk identified and assessed.